mozilla/addons-server/docs/topics/development/localization_and_internationalization.md

 ### How It Works Behind the Scenes

+Rows in the translations table have an `autoid` primary key and an `id` key that is shared between different translations of the same string in multiple languages.

+That `id` is generated from a dedicated sequence table `translations_seq` every time a new string to be translated is saved.

 A `TranslatedField` is actually a `ForeignKey` to the `translations` table.
-To support multiple languages, we use a special feature of MySQL allowing a `ForeignKey` to point to multiple rows.
+To support multiple languages, these have `db_constraint` set to `False`, and the FK points to the `id` key.

 #### When Querying